bengu1/GoldMod-Cube2/README.md

 **General Information:**

 GoldMod is an advanced Server Fork for Windows, Linux and Mac OS X, it includes many features to manage and host a good server.
 It's primary based on remod, but it's little modified in C++ and very much modified in CubeScript.
 Core is almost same as remod.
 Latest Release ( v4.7.5 ) got about 80 Commands and 36 IRC-Commands for IRC-Bot, a Cheater Detection, a script, that mutes Insulters and kicks players using offensive name.
-Much features are pushed from BuddyMod/remod -> repository is removed, but i will send optional packages, if somebody ask me per E-Mail.
+Much features are pushed from BuddyMod -> repository is removed, but i will send optional packages, if somebody ask me per E-Mail.
 EDIT: Some modules are pushed from remod-userscripts, but no commands.

 -------------------------------------------------------------------------------------------------------------